ArneAmeye/laravel-stagevinder/readme.md

 ### HTTPS/SSL

 We are now going to add a https certificate to our site!
-This we need to use the Sociallight function :D<br/>
+This we need to use the Sociallite function :D<br/>
 `ssh name@ip`<br/>
 `su -`<br/>
 `yum install epel-release`<br/>